 We believe that short-term uncertainty due to Brexit will be overcome.
 Long-term economic factors and changes in the marketplace will prove more durable.
 So despite headwinds at the moment, we expect yields in most property asset classes to remain supported.
-If you work in private equity or venture capital and you're looking at your personal portfolio, we see real reassurance that the UK's settled legal system, currency and location remain strong positive factors underpinning the property market.
+If you're looking at your personal portfolio and considering new investment opportunities, we see real reassurance that the UK's settled legal system, currency and location remain strong positive factors underpinning the property market.

-Ally that to a lender with strong on-the-ground expertise, an agile approach to securing financing for property investment, and the ability to tailor its approach to your unique income profile - and we think there is a huge opportunity for venture capital and private equity professionals to make smart, long-term investments.
+Ally that to a lender with strong on-the-ground expertise, an agile approach to securing financing for property investment, and the ability to tailor its approach to your unique income profile - and we think there is a huge opportunity for investors to make smart, long-term investments.